Kirel: Controls

 A training mode is available to introduce new players to the game.

-Reviews
+Development

+Kirel was written by German programmer Siegfried Kurtz.
+Addictive Games founder Kevin Toms flew to Germany to meet Kurtz and sign him up after receiving the game as a submission.
+Toms told Retro Gamer that Kurtz programmed using assembly language but never actually used an assembler, opting instead to enter the code directly into hexadecimal from memory.
+Kurtz later achieved a PhD in mathematics.

+Reception

 Your Sinclair:"This is a game you'll either love or hate.
 You'll find it absolutely infuriating or totally addictive.
 I played it for hours.
 Give it a try.
 It could just be one of the cleverest games of the year."